LandonTheCoder/raytrace/NOTES.md

 ## Camera Notes ##
 To implement adjustable camera, we would have to have a place to look from, and a place to look at.
 We also need a vector to define camera rotation (called the "view up" vector), which must not be parallel to camera view direction.
 We have a vector u pointing to camera's right, vector v pointing to camera's up, vector w pointing opposite of view direction, with camera center at origin.

+## Defocus Blur (Depth of Field) Notes ##
+Defocus blur (often called "Depth of Field" in photography) is an effect in photography which comes from the need to have a larger lens, and is how there is a region "in focus" while other areas are "out of focus".
+The distance between the lens and the area where everything is in focus is the "focus distance".

+Usually, instead of fully simulating a full sensor-lens-aperture combination and all of the complexities, raytracers usually use a "thin lens" approximation.
+That means that we start rays from an infinitely thin circular lens, and send them towards the pixel of interest.
+The viewport has to be placed on this plane for convenience purposes.

 ## Programming Notes ##
 std::shared\_ptr\<T\> stores an automatically refcounted pointer, and safely (hopefully?) deletes it once refcount hits 0.
 A shared\_ptr is initialized by assigning to it with make\_shared<T>(arguments).